Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 # Tooltip

-A tooltip is a brief, informative message or descriptions or explanations for their paired element.
-Tooltips in general are less accessible so be sure to follow our [accessibility recommendation](#accessibility) in the docs.
+A tooltip is a popup that displays information related to an element when the element receives keyboard focus or the mouse hovers over it.
+It typically appears after a small delay and disappears when Escape is pressed or on mouse out.

 ```js
 <script type="module">